gooch/sustainable_energy_without_the_hot_air/book.md

 If all the ineffective ideas for solving the energy crisis were laid end to end, they would reach to the moon and back...
 I digress.

 The result of this lack of meaningful numbers and facts?
-We are inun-dated with a ﬂood of crazy innumerate codswallop.
-The BBC doles outadvice on how we can do our bit to save the planet – for example “switchoff your mobile phone charger when it’s not in use;” if anyone objects thatmobile phone chargers are not *actually* our number one form of energyconsumption, the mantra “every little helps” is wheeled out.
+We are inundated with a flood of crazy innumerate codswallop.
+The BBC doles out advice on how we can do our bit to save the planet – for example “switch off your mobile phone charger when it’s not in use;” if anyone objects that mobile phone chargers are not *actually* our number one form of energy consumption, the mantra “every little helps” is wheeled out.
+Every little helps?
-Every littlehelps?
 A more realistic mantra is:

 > if everyone does a little, we’ll achieve only a little.